lmondada/dphil-thesis/content/02_quantum/04_hybrid.md

     linear algebra.
 The formula can be obtained easily by writing out the basis change matrix.

-You might notice, however, that the other states the first qubit can end up in look remarkably similar, up to some sign flips and swaps
+You might notice, however, that the other states in which the first qubit can end up look remarkably similar, up to some sign flips and swaps
 $\ket 0 \leftrightarrow \ket 1$.
 In particular, all states still have the amplitudes $\alpha$ and $\beta$ somewhere, so it does not seem unfathomable that these "wrong" states can be mapped back to $\psi$.